 Someone else is probably having a good time wearing it with Ms. Spouse’s spirit.. ❤️

 Jeff, I believe that hat was meant to go on into the world.
 I agree with Dr J's comment.
-Just as Ms. Spouse is newly experiencing eternity on an astral plain, so is her hat is embarking on a new journey.
+Just as Ms. Spouse is newly experiencing eternity on an astral plain, so her hat is embarking on a new journey.
 I would think she is pleased you set it upon it's way and she is appreciating seeing it loved.

 You said that perfectly Miselle .